RamanLab/iCOMIC_doc/docs/installation.md

 - iCOMIC package downloaded from GitHub

-- Memory requirement

 #### 2.2.
 Github download and installation

-The entire source code for the tool is available at “ [iCOMIC](https://github.com/RamanLab/iCOMIC) ”
+The entire source code for the tool is available at [this link](https://github.com/RamanLab/iCOMIC)

 #### 2.3.
 Conda Installation
 Create an environment and install the dependencies associated with iCOMIC by using the following command